-1. Fee Payment
+1. Student Invoice and Payment

-SMB: Lydiard Street South Ballarat Building D: Ground Floor
+- SMB: Lydiard Street South Ballarat, Building D: Ground Floor

-Horsham: Baillie Street Building C: Ground Floor
+- Horsham: Baillie Street, Building C: Ground Floor

 Failure to pay fees by the due date will result in a hold being placed on the students account preventing them from accessing certain University services such as access to results, academic transcripts, graduation, and library services.